-Focus Risk Factor Control Measures How to group the children - reducing transmission where possible.
-Possible exposure to COVID-19 Kildwick school pupils and staff will operate as an isolated group and where possible smaller consistent groups and strategies will be applied to reduce the risk of transmission and regular contact with others.
+Focus Risk Factor Control Measures How to group the children - reducing transmission where possible. • Possible exposure to COVID-19 Kildwick school pupils and staff will operate as an isolated group and where possible smaller consistent groups and strategies will be applied to reduce the risk of transmission and regular contact with others.
 The majority of the time will be spent in class groups but there are situations where this will restrict the normal operations of school and present both educational and logistical challenges.
 Given the decrease in the prevalence of coronavirus and the resumption of the full range of curriculum and extended services there will need to be changes within our systems of controls and the size of groups.
-Where possible, pupils will remain in class groups.
-Older children should be encouraged to keep their distance within groups where possible.
-Interactions with other groups will be limited as much as possible e.g. Collective Worship via Google Hangouts When using larger groups (such as wrap around care, after school clubs and lunchtime etc.) other measures from the system of controls (such as additional handwashing) become even more important, to minimise transmission risks.
+Older children should be encouraged to keep their distance within groups where possible, Year 6 in particularly should be understanding the importance of this.
+Interactions with other groups (such as wrap around care, after school clubs and lunchtime etc.) other measures from the system of controls (such as additional handwashing) become even more important, to minimise transmission risks.
 It is recognised that younger children will not be able to social distance, and it is acceptable for them not to distance within the group.
 Pupils will remain in their class groups for the majority of the time but wider groups are permitted for specialist teaching and wrap around care.
-Endeavouring to keep these groups at least partially separated and minimising contacts between children will still offer public health benefits as it reduces the network of possible direct transmission.
-All teachers and staff can operate across different classes in order to facilitate the delivery of the school timetable and function
+Endeavouring to keep these groups at least partially separated and minimising contacts between children will offer public health benefits as it reduces the network of possible direct transmission.
+Designated teachers and staff can operate across different classes in order to facilitate the delivery of the school timetable and function.
+However, the additional measures and close contact definition must be adhered to without exception.
+Any staff members.